 Eligibility for academic rank and tenure is accorded to faculty members assigned teaching, research, and outreach roles within traditional departments.
 Promotion and tenure are based on a faculty member's meritorious performance, over a sustained period, of the duties and functions to which he or she has been assigned along with significant contributions to other recognized activities of the University.
-In some colleges or schools the percentages of time and effort to be devoted to each assigned area are determined by funding sources; in others, the percentages are agreed upon by the department head and the faculty member and may or may not coincide with the source of the faculty member's salary.
+Standards for promotion and tenure are based on the weights of each performance area as described in the letter of offer and subsequent annual evaluations.
+In some colleges or schools the percentages of time and effort to be devoted to each assigned area are determined by funding sources; in others, the percentages are set after discussion by the department head and the faculty member and may or may not coincide with the source of the faculty member's salary.
 The University recognizes that, in practice, these areas may overlap.
 Percentages for faculty members on nine-month appointments shall be based on the nine months of appointment.
 These percentages are taken into account as the faculty member is evaluated for promotion and tenure.

 Whatever the percentages that define an appointment, a candidate for promotion and tenure must be engaged in an appropriate combination of 1) teaching, 2) research/creative work, and 3) outreach.
 In addition, all faculty have an obligation for University service.
-As the outline of material to be submitted for consideration for promotion and tenure that is printed in this chapter indicates, the University is prepared to interpret teaching, outreach, and research/creative work with a considerable degree of flexibility in order to accommodate the wide variety of work in which faculty members engage.
+Provost approved departmental guidelines will be used as the evaluation method for all performance areas for candidates covered by the guidelines.
+For candidates without approved departmental guidelines, the outline of material to be submitted for consideration for promotion and tenure (printed in this chapter) indicates that the University is prepared to interpret teaching, outreach, and research/creative work with a considerable degree of flexibility in order to accommodate the wide variety of work in which faculty members engage.
 Teaching is understood to include a variety of ways in which information and skills are passed on such as classroom teaching, direction of advanced students, in service training, or off-campus instruction.
 Research/creative work is understood to include a variety of original scholarly activities such as basic research, applied research, interpretive or case studies, and artistic performances.
 Outreach is understood to be instruction, research, and other activities that are applied to the direct benefit of external audiences and that is directly relevant to the mission of the units in which the contributing faculty members work, including such activities as off-campus instruction and applied research which overlap with traditional instruction and research.
 In this sense outreach is understood as a function, rather than as an organization; it includes activities of faculty associated with the Alabama Cooperative Extension System as well as those whose outreach work is sponsored by Auburn institutes or external sources and those who conduct outreach in support of their departmental missions.
-(Chapter 6 of this Handbook describes the various outreach units at Auburn University.)
 In addition, a candidate for promotion and tenure must recognize his or her obligation to provide the University with some kind of service, although expectations in the area of departmental, college or school, and/or University service for an assistant professor are typically modest.